astropy/astropy-APEs/APE5.rst

 3. Classes that are containers for the low-level classes, but provide additional functionality to make them easier to use.
-For example, if created in the FK5 system, it would contain `equinox` information even if trasnformed into ICRS (which has no concept of equinox), allowing  the high-level class to round- trip transformations.
+For example, if created in the FK5 system, it would contain `equinox` information even if transformed into ICRS (which has no concept of equinox), allowing  the high-level class to round- trip transformations.
 Initially this will be a single class, `SkyCoordinate`, but might later be expanded to other coordinates that are  spatial, but not